 METHODS

-Seventy-four ancestry informative markers (AIMs), which tagged 41 T1D candidate loci/genes were tested by studying a cohort of 200 Northwest Colombia diseased individuals.
-T1D status was classified by testing for glutamic acid decarboxilase (GAD-65 kDa) and protein tyrosine-like antigen-2 auto-antibodies in serum samples.
-Candidate loci/genes included HLA, INS, PTPN22, CTLA4, IL2RA, SUMO4, CLEC16A, IFIH1, EFR3B, IL7R, NRP1 and RNASEH1 amongst others.
-The 1000 genomes database was used to analyze data from 94 individuals corresponding to the reference CLM.
-As data did not comply with normal distribution, medians were compared between groups using the Mann-Whitney U-test.
+Seventy-four ancestry informative markers (AIMs), which tagged 41 T1D candidate loci/genes, were tested by studying a cohort of 200 Northwest Colombia diseased individuals.
+T1D status was classified by testing for glutamic acid decarboxylase (GAD-65 kDa) and protein tyrosine-like antigen-2 auto-antibodies in serum samples.
+Candidate loci/genes included HLA, INS, PTPN22, CTLA4, IL2RA, SUMO4, CLEC16A, IFIH1, EFR3B, IL7R, NRP1 and RNASEH1, amongst others.
+The 1,000 genome database was used to analyze data from 94 individuals corresponding to the reference CLM.
+As the data did not comply with a normal distribution, medians were compared between groups using the Mann-Whitney U-test.

 RESULTS

 Both T1D patients and individuals from CLM displayed mainly European ancestry (61.58 vs 62.06) followed by Native American (27.34 vs 27.46) and to a lesser extent the AFR ancestry (10.28 vs 10.65) components.
 However, compared to CLM, ancestry of T1D patients displayed a decrease of NAT ancestry at gene EFR3B (24.30 vs 37.10) and an increase at genes IFIH1 (32.07 vs 14.99) and IL7R (52.18 vs 39.18).
-Also, for gene NRP1 (36.67 vs 0.003) we observed a non-AFR contribution (attributed to NAT).
+Also, for gene NRP1 (36.67 vs 0.003), we observed a non-AFR contribution (attributed to NAT).
 Autoimmune patients (positive for any of two auto-antibodies) displayed lower NAT ancestry than idiopathic patients at the MHC region (20.36 vs 31.88).
-Also, Late onset patients presented with greater AFR ancestry than early onset patients at gene IL7R (19.96 vs 6.17).
-An association analysis showed that, even after adjusting for admixture, there exists association for at least 7 such AIMs, with the strongest findings on chromosomes 5 and 10 (gene IL7R, P = 5.56 × 10-6 and gene NRP1, P = 8.70 × 10-19, respectively).
+Also, late onset patients presented with greater AFR ancestry than early onset patients at gene IL7R (19.96 vs 6.17).
+An association analysis showed that, even after adjusting for admixture, an association exists for at least seven such AIMs, with the strongest findings on chromosomes 5 and 10 (gene IL7R, P = 5.56 × 10-6 and gene NRP1, P = 8.70 × 10-19, respectively).

 CONCLUSION

-Although Colombian T1D patients globally have presented with higher European admixture, specific T1D loci have displayed varying levels of Native American and AFR ancestries in the diseased individuals.
+Although Colombian T1D patients have globally presented with higher European admixture, specific T1D loci have displayed varying levels of Native American and AFR ancestries in diseased individuals.

 Key words: Type 1 diabetes; Genetic admixture; Native American; Idiopathic; Colombia